 You have also more than likely been pushing a lot of money into your Facebook lead campaign, leads are pouring in…

-But almost none of them are opening your emails, or picking up the phone when you’re calling them, and the ads have been running 30-60 days already!
+But almost none of them are opening your emails.
+They also are not picking up the phone when you’re calling them, and the ads have been running 30-60 days already!

 So, all the money you have been pouring in, has also more than likely shown no ROI.

 - Should I even keep wasting my money on the ads?

 - And why is this happening when I have heard such amazing things about using Facebook Advertising for gaining leads?